 Despite the scientific evidence showing the inaccuracy of visual breed identification in dogs of unknown origin (most dogs in shelters), shelters are still applying arbitrary and useless breed labels to the dogs in their care.
 Many third parties then rely on these arbitrary breed labels assigned at the shelter, from the adopter’s veterinarian, to the dog groomer, to the landlord, to the insurance broker drawing up homeowner’s or renter’s insurance policies.

-With your donation, we can continue to support local organizations that are addressing the systemic discrimination that often keeps people and dogs apart in their communities.
+With your donation, we can continue to support local organizations that work to keep people and dogs together in their communities.

 100 percent of your donation will go directly to our mission.